Xannadoo/carbon-cost-kaggle/journal.md

 * [9 April 2023](#9-April-2023)

 ### 9 April 2023
 - Created a job file to run ```python create_folds.py``` for the siim kaggle challenge.
-Even after following the installation instructions, having errors with "No module named 'cv2'", "No module named 'neptune'", "No module named 'torch'".
+Even after following the installation instructions, having errors with "No module named 'cv2'", "No module named 'neptune'", "No module named 'torch'", "No module named 'albumentations'"
 -

 ### 7 April 2023